elliottabe/elliottabe.github.io/content/authors/admin/_index.md

 I use a variety of methods and quantitative approaches including – deep learning, reinforcement learning, biomechanical physics simulations, dynamical systems, state-space modeling, and control theory.

-**Current work:**
+**Current work:** \
 I am currently a postdoctoral research fellow under the mentorship of [Professor Bing Brunton](https://www.bingbrunton.com/) at the University of Washington (UW), Seattle.
 In 2024, I was awarded the Swartz Foundation Postdoctoral Fellowship through the Computational Neuroscience Center at UW.
 My current projects are:
--	A new data analysis method for learning how linear combinations of latent dynamics may evolve, even when they span numerous timescales simultaneously.
+-	Development of a new data analysis method for learning how linear combinations of latent dynamics may evolve, even when they span numerous timescales simultaneously.
--	Using biomechanical models in Mujoco (physics simulator) to develop a model of agile and robust locomotion, while accounting for biomechanical and neurobiological constraints.
+-	Using biomechanical models in Mujoco (physics simulator) to develop models of agile and robust motor control, while accounting for biomechanical and neurobiological constraints (eg. time delays).

-Previously:
+**Previously:** \
 I obtained my Ph.D. at the University of Oregon, under the mentorship of [Professor Cris Niell](https://nielllab.uoregon.edu/) and [Professor James Murray](https://blogs.uoregon.edu/murraylab/).
 The bulk of my research there focused on the computational and theoretical models of visual processing of during natural behaviors.
 Prior to entering graduate school, I was an obtained my BSc in Physics at the University of Washington, Seattle.
 As an undergraduate researcher I was mentored by [Professor Adrienne Fairhall](https://fairhalllab.com/people/) and [Professor David Perkel](https://perkelab.wixsite.com/mysite), where my research focused on the robustness of song learning in zebra finches.

 {style="text-align: justify;"}